gbc-collib/gbc-collib.github.io/_posts/2024-08-22-tech-round-up.md

 ## Bun ups their speed
-For the past few years a battle has been warring between the titan of backend languages node.js and new runtimes for javascript.
+For the past few years a battle has been warring between the titan of backend javascript runtimes, node.js a plethora of modern alternatives like bun and deno.
+Node has provided an easy to use, scalable solution that handles concurrency well for years.
+However, in recent times many developers have been frustrated with slow speeds when compared to compiled or especially non garbage collected languages.
+Typescript a type "safe" alternative to javascript which has been defacto industry standard is also not supported by Node.JS without a intermediary compiler.
+Which can often times be complicated to set up.
+New improvements are being made by Bun a node.js alternative as they released v1.1.26.
 Bun has now released v1.1.25 that can reportedly process 1.29 million HTTP requests per second.
 Now your 1 user b2b SAAS will scale evern better.
 Bun also sports features like native typescript support, backwards compatability with node APIs and